wudongjie/Awesome-Design-Tools/README.md

 - [OptimalSort](https://www.optimalworkshop.com/optimalsort) — card sorting tool that allows you to understand how people categorize content in your UI.
 - [Treejack](https://www.optimalworkshop.com/treejack) — upload your proposed sitemap to see how a user would move through your site.
 - [WriteMaps](https://writemaps.com/) — create sitemaps that impress!
 Plan out the pages and content for your next website project in a visual, fun, and beautiful manner.
+- [Free AI Diagram Generator](https://diagram-generator.com/) - a free AI-powered platform that helps you create various types of diagrams with ease.

 </article>